skateco/skate/README.md

 Skate runs as a CLI on your machine and talks to a small binary on each host over ssh.

-Leverage (podman kube play)[https://docs.podman.io/en/latest/markdown/podman-kube-play.1.html] to run pod manifests.
+Leverages [podman kube play](https://docs.podman.io/en/latest/markdown/podman-kube-play.1.html) to run pod manifests.

 Supported Distro: Ubuntu 24.04